 The factors affecting litterfall amounts are succession stage, tree age and dominant plant or tree species (Barlow et al., 2007; Celentano et al., 2011).
 Varying management practices and crops in homegardens may alter these factors.
 The heterogeneity of the traditional agroforestry systems explains the low annual litterfall in HOMa.
-Compared to HOMb, there were more banana trees (Musa ssp.) in HOMa, which were manually cut as a management practice and thus were not accounted for by our litter traps.
+Compared to HOMb, there were more banana plants (Musa ssp.) in HOMa, which were manually cut as a management practice and thus were not accounted for by our litter traps.

-Litterfall peaks during the dry season are well documented in tropical forests and plantation systems and mainly reflect drought stress (Okeke and Omaliko, 1994; Barlow et al., 2007; Selva et al., 2007).
+Litterfall peaks during the dry season are well-documented in tropical forests and plantation systems and mainly reflect drought stress (Okeke and Omaliko, 1994; Barlow et al., 2007; Selva et al., 2007).
 A recent meta-analysis by Zhang et al. (2014) has shown that this connection is a characteristic feature of tropical ecosystems.
-Leaf has shown that this connection is a characteristic feature of tropical ecosystems.
 Leaf aging, caused by photoinhibition, stomatal closure and subsequent leaf overheating, might lead to leaf shedding at the end of the dry season (Röderstein et al., 2005).
 As a side effect, trees are preparing for the upcoming season of highest net primary production.
 By contrast, the peaks during the rainy season are the result of strong winds and thunderstorms (Dawoe et al., 2010; González-Rodríguez et al., 2011).
 This explains the observed increase in peaks of branch and rest deposition during wet months.